Earth Story

-Earth Story is a 1998 BBC documentary series on geology presented by Aubrey Manning.
+Earth Story is a 1998 documentary series on geology, co-produced by the BBC and The Learning Channel.
+Produced by David Sington, the series was narrated by Aubrey Manning.

 A number of filming locations were used around the world including Alaska, India, and Barbados.

 Episodes

 A total of eight episodes were produced with each episode having a runtime of 50 minutes.